 An assessment is made at each reporting date for any events or changes in circumstances that caused a transfer.
 Transfers between levels are deemed to have occurred at the reporting date.
-There were no transfers of investments between the Levels during the year.
+During the year an investment valued as £154,840 at 30 June 2023 was reclassified from Level 3 to level 2.
+There were no other transfers of investments between the Levels during the year (2023: There were no transfers of investments between the Levels during the year).